Bkaur12/GMRT-tutorials/docs/source/continuumband4.rst

 -----------------------

 The data are averaged in frequency to reduce the volume of the data.
 However the averaging is done only such that one is not affected by *bandwidth smearing*.
 For Band 4 it is recommended to average up to 10 channels (when BW is 200 MHz over 2048 channels).
 However in order to keep the computation time reasonable, for this tutorial we will average 20 channels.
-You can check the effect of this on the shapes of the sources at the edges of the field.
+You can check the effect of this on the shapes of the sources at the edge of the field.

 .. code-block::